alexji/alexji.github.io/research_interests.md

 ## The First Stars and Galaxies

-The first stars and galaxies formed in the first billion years of our universe (at redshifts z > 6).
+The first stars and galaxies formed in the first billion years of our universe.
 This early epoch is one of the last unexplored frontiers in the history of our universe.

 ### Relics of the first stars